15 Fun Family Christmas Traditions

 Christmas is a great time to remember why you love one another.

 Write a Family Newsletter: Fewer people send out yearly Holiday letters, but I think this is an important tradition to continue because it is a chance for everyone to reflect on what happened in the last year and to think about what they have done.
 It is easy to send these letters by email or post them on a website so that they don't cost anything, or you can still print them out and mail them.
 Let each person in the family write their own short description of their year to make it more meaningful.
 Read the letter aloud to one another to spark a discussion about memories from the year.
 Usually, I use this family letter as part of the family scrapbook.

 Talk about Family Memories: Make sure that you give time during all your holiday activities to remember other years.
 I spent one year making a scrapbook of the season which I pull out every year to help spur discussions and remembering.

 Make a Family Memory Game: I followed these directions for a Family Board Game from a magazine many years ago and was pleased to find them still posted online to share with you.
 This is a great way to get people to talk about memories and share the past.
 It is especially wonderful to play with grandparents and other older relatives because it spurs them to tell the stories that you want them to pass down.

+One final tip is that when the holidays get everyone a little crazy, take the family outside to let off steam!
 Since we live in the South, getting outside during December is usually not a matter of getting that dressed up.
 We love to take a walk in our local park woodlands in the afternoon on Christmas, or even just a stroll around the neighborhood.

 Getting outside during the holidays may be more of a chore if you live in the snow, but it also may be even more fun.
 Being outdoors gets us away from media and makes us more likely to talk with each other and have fun.
 Better yet, it helps us work off some of those very tempting Christmas goodies!